 Generations of leadership among Voice tenants.
 Marlene (Maudie) Barton broke the color line on Kenmore and Buena in the early 1970s and she and her family quickly emerged as a solid bulwark of community spirit, responsibility and stability to all the low income families living there — in the face of destabilization by slumlords, arson for profit and destabilization.
 She became active in the Heart of Uptown Coalition and ultimately a leader in Voice of the People, currently serving as Treasurer of the Voice Board.

 The tradition of Dovie Thurman as African American leader in Uptown’s diverse community and as mentor to youth continues with Angela Clay, who grew up in Voice buildings and found guidance, strength and support there.
 Angela graduated from the local Uplift High School, where she later returned as mentor of youth in the Sustainable Community Schools Initiative, and received a degree in Public Policy from DePaul.
-She served as leader and past-president of Voice of the People, organized for ONE Northside and currently with Northside Action for Justice, and ran for alderman in 2019, where she made history as Uptown’s first female Black candidate.
+She served as leader and past-president of Voice of the People (2012-2016), organized for ONE Northside and currently with Northside Action for Justice, and ran for 46th Ward Alderperson in 2019, where she made history as Uptown’s first female Black candidate, winning the seat in 2023.
 She is a role model for residents of affordable housing in Uptown.